diqipib/formDataEncoder/README.md

 # formDataEncoder

 This Windows script Component was build to simplify html form data encoding.
-Despite the fact that it is written in JavaScript, it can be used in many different programming languages (VBScript / AHK / Autoit / etc..).
+Despite the fact that it is written in JavaScript, it could be used in many different programming languages (VBScript / AHK / Autoit / etc..).
-The big bonus is that windows script component could be used without registration.
+The big bonus is that windows script component could be used without registration and it has open source.

 Properties: